 The Vice Chair should review the responsibilities of the Chair in the previous section.
-He/she works closely with the Area Chair, and serves as Chair when the Chair is unavailable.
+They work closely with the Area Chair, and serve as Chair when the Chair is unavailable.
 While the "official" orientation for newly appointed Vice Chairs will not occur until the following Winter Meeting when the Vice Chair is about to become Chair, Vice Chairs are nonetheless invited to participate in the Area Chairs' Orientation meeting at the Winter Meeting just before they assume office, and also to attend Programs I and Programs II as a way to become familiar with AAPT's procedures and expectations of Chairs, Vice Chairs, and Area Committees.
+Vice chairs should assist the Program Chair in making sure that the session and workshop organizers for national meetings submit their sessions and workshop descriptions and invited speaker lists (for invited or invited/contributed sessions) by the deadlines.